 In Germany, schools have taken toys out of the classrooms.
 Some schools have done it one day a week, some have done it for weeks at a time.
 The director of the school said in this report “In toy-free time, they don’t play with finished toys.
 They develop their own games.
 They play more together, so they can better develop psychosocial competencies.”
 Seifert lists life skills such as “understanding and liking oneself, having empathy for others, thinking creatively and critically, and being able to solve problems and overcome mistakes” as the result of the toy-free move, reiterating that the sooner children learn these skills, the better off they will be in the long run.”

 That makes a lot of sense.
-Having fewer toys allowed kids to focus longer, use their imagination more, and be more creative.
-When kids have fewer toys, they develop longer attention spans, how to become resourceful, how to work with others, stronger social skills, how to take care of what they have, and most of all, satisfaction outside of the toy store.
+Having fewer toys allowed children to focus longer, use their imagination more, and be more creative.
+When children have fewer toys, they develop longer attention spans, how to become resourceful, how to work with others, stronger social skills, how to take care of what they have, and most of all, satisfaction outside of the toy store.

 Don’t throw out all of your child’s toys while they are away at school.
 That could be traumatic…for years to come.
-I don’t want my kids to tell the story for the rest of their lives when “one day I came home, and all of my toys were gone!”
+I don’t want my children to tell the story for the rest of their lives when “one day I came home, and my toys were gone!”

 What may work better is inviting them into the process.
 First, let them watch you clean out your things.
 Have them help you purge your kitchen or living room.
 Explain to them that we don’t need to keep things we don’t use, but it would be better to give them to someone who can use them.